-One night, Morrison didn't show up for his gig as the Whisky a Go Go.
-After their first set, the band retrieved Morrison from his apartment, where he had been tripping on acid.
+On August 21, 1966, Jim Morrison didn't show up for The Doors gig at the Whisky a Go Go.
+After playing the first set without him, the band retrieved Morrison from his apartment, where he had been tripping on acid.
 They always played "The End" as the last song, but Morrison decided to play it early in the set, and the band went along.
-When they got to the part where Morrison could do a spoken improvisation, he started talking about a killer, and said, "Father, I want to kill you.
+When they got to the part where he could do a spoken improvisation, he started talking about a killer, and said, "Father, I want to kill you.
 Mother, I want to f--k you!"
-The crowd went nuts, but they were fired right after the show.
+The crowd went nuts, but the band was fired right after the show.
 The Doors had recently signed a record deal and they had established a large following, so getting fired from the Whisky was not a crushing blow.

 Morrison sang this live as "F--k the mother," rather than "Screw the mother."
 At the time, the band couldn't cross what their engineer Bruce Botnick called "the f--k barrier," so they sanitized the lyric on the album.
 When Botnick remixed the album for a 1999 reissue, however, he put Morrison's "f--k"s back in, which is how the song was intended.

 This was famously used in the movie Apocalypse Now over scenes from the Vietnam War.
 Director Francis Ford Coppola had it remixed to include the line "F--k the mother."